Heart Failure, Cardiac Transplant, and Mechanical Circulatory Support

 Bio

-Dr. Gerber is a critical care cardiologist and co-director of Stanford's Cardiac ICU.
+Dr. Gerber is a critical care cardiologist and medical director of Stanford's cardiac ICU.
 He has dual subspecialty training in cardiovascular and critical care medicine and additional board certification in echocardiography.
 He completed his residency in internal medicine, fellowship in cardiovascular medicine, and an additional fellowship in critical care medicine at Stanford University and joined as faculty in 2021 as a Clinical Assistant Professor in the Department of Medicine’s Division of Cardiovascular Medicine.
 Dr. Gerber manages the full spectrum of heart and vascular conditions with a focus on critically ill patients with life-threatening cardiovascular disease.
 He is active in medical education, teaching introductory echocardiography to Stanford medical students and residents, co-directing the Stanford Critical Care Medicine Critical Care Ultrasound Program, and lecturing nationally on critical care echocardiography and point-of-care ultrasonography at the Society of Critical Care Medicine’s annual congress.
 Finally, Dr. Gerber’s research interests focus on optimizing cardiac intensive care, including working with the Critical Care Cardiology Trials Network (CCCTN) - a national network of tertiary cardiac ICUs coordinated by the TIMI Study Group - and studying acute mechanical circulatory support techniques to improve patient outcomes and care processes.

 Francois Haddad